nicholas9698/Allosteric-site/README.md

 ## Pre-training

-1. Follow the instructions `Data downloading` in `data_processing.ipynb` to download the pre-training pdb corpus from [rcsb.org](https://www.rcsb.org/).
+1. Follow the instruction `Data downloading` in `data_processing.ipynb` to download the pre-training pdb corpus from [rcsb.org](https://www.rcsb.org/).

 2. Execute the `Build the dataset for pretrain ResidueRobertaMLM` in `data_processing.ipynb` to process the pdb file and build the pre-training data.